Vanilla Ice: Style and influences

 As of the late 2000s, Ice's live performances feature a mix of newer, rock and techno-influenced material and old-school hip hop.
 Ice performs with a live drummer and DJ, and sometimes sprays his audience with bottled water.
 Ice's performances often feature an inflatable grim reaper balloon, a dancer in a clown mask, and confetti thrown into the audience.
 Describing his performances, Ice stated "It's high energy, stage diving, pyrotechnics, girls showing their breasts.
 It's crazy party atmosphere."

 Ice stated that his musical style was influenced by underground music, rather than mainstream music, and that his influences included hip hop and funk artists such as Funkadelic, Rick James, Roger Troutman, Egyptian Lover and Parliament.
 Ice is a big fan of 50's and 60's reggae and Bob Marley's work and has also stated that he enjoys Rage Against the Machine, Slipknot, and System of a Down.

 Ice sometimes plays bass, drums and keyboards on studio recordings.
 Vanilla Ice referred to his mainstream music as "above-ground" rather than underground, as he tried to make danceable beats and removed expletives so that the songs could reach a wider audience.
-A lot of his early hits had Ice boasting sexual conquests, in 1991, Ice was quoted "I rap about what I know.
+A lot of his early hits had Ice boasting of sexual conquests.
+In 1991, Ice was quoted as saying "I rap about what I know.
 Girls and stuff.
 That's what is going through my head."